 How To Apply Online For Just Medicare

-To help protect your identity, your Medicare card has a Medicare Number that’s unique to you.
+To help protect your identity, your Medicare card has a Medicare number that’s unique to you.
 If you did not receive your red, white, and blue Medicare card, there may be something that needs to be corrected, like your mailing address.
-You can update your mailing address by logging in to or creating your personal my Social Security account.
+You can update your mailing address by signing in to or creating your personal my Social Security account.
 Learn more about your Medicare card.

 Already Enrolled in Medicare

 If you already have Medicare, you can get information and services online.
 Find out how to manage your benefits.